vkhazin/multicloud-courseware/readme.md

 ## Course's Objectives

 * Review the common design patterns deployment models: IaaS, PaaS, KaaS, DBaaS, and Serverless
-* Highlight best design practices for the cloud-native applications: the twelve factors app
+* Highlight best design practices for the cloud-native applications: [the twelve factors app](https://12factor.net/)
 * Automate deployment of IaaS to a couple of public cloud providers: Aws, GCP or Azure leveraging [terraform](https://www.terraform.io/)
 * Deploy an end-point application to a virtual machine leveraging an automated deployment process
-* Contrast a cloud specific logging and monitoring facilities to a centralized logging/monitoring services leveraging 3rd party service
+* Contrast a cloud-specific logging and monitoring facilities to a centralized logging/monitoring services leveraging 3rd party service
 * Demonstrate the process of authoring a Dockerfile to run the end-point application in a container
 * Make use of Kubernetes as a service to deploy and monitor the created image
 * Get familiar with Pivotal Cloud Foundry PaaS concepts for multi-cloud deployment
 * Deploy end-point to Pivotal PaaS and access logs/monitoring tools
 * Convert the end-point to a serverless function and deploy to a couple of cloud providers: AWS, GCP, or Azure
 * Analyze serverless logs and monitoring
-* Discuss the data persistency options compatible with inter cloud deployments
+* Discuss the data persistency options compatible with inter-cloud deployments
 * Review common security and regulatory concerns

 ## Prerequisites

 * Previous experience with public cloud providers: Aws, GCP, or Azure
 * Familiarity with Micro-services concepts
-* Recent hands on experience with terminal/command line
+* Recent hands-on experience with terminal/command line
 * Database and data-modeling awareness
-* Notion of security and compliance concerns
+* The notion of security and compliance concerns

 ## Outline